collective/ECLecture/README.txt

 Prerequisites

   To use ECLecture you need a Plone 2.1.x installation.
 Check "plone.org":http://plone.org/products/plone for Plone's prerequisites.

+  You also need DataGridField, available from "plone.org/products/datagridfield/":plone.org/products/datagridfield/.

 Installation

   If you have a suitable Zope/Plone installation, you can install ECLecture as follows:

   1. Extract the archive into the 'Products' directory of your Zope instance.
 (You can find out where your Zope instance is installed by opening the Zope Management Interface (ZMI) and going to the Control Panel; the directory listed as 'INSTANCE_HOME' is what you're looking for.)

   2. Restart Zope

   3. Use the 'portal_quickinstaller' of your Plone site in which you want to use ECLecture.

 Support